josemanuelreina/QML_JoyPad/README.md

 # QML_JoyPad
-A simple qml Joystick Component
+A simple qml Joystick Component.
+This creates a virtual joystick on the screen.

 It's behaviour is like a real pad, I've Tried to do it the better I could